Have you noticed some disturbing changes in your hair since you had your baby?

 Without being so technical you start to yawn — after all, you are a sleep-deprived mom — this issue can all be traced back to hormones.
 In particular, our old friend estrogen is to blame.

-Many of the hairs in the resting phase remain in place instead of falling out however.
+Many of the hairs in the resting phase remain in place instead of falling out, however.
+“You’re basically keeping your resting hair and growing new hair from the previous resting phase,” Danielle Marzella Grillo, hair loss expert explains.
 That translates into lusher hair for you.
-But once that baby is delivered, your estrogen levels decrease and your hair starts to fall out (source).
+But once that baby is delivered, your estrogen levels decrease and your hair starts to fall out.

 Can I Prevent Postpartum Hair Loss?